Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 If you want it all in one place

-SoFi if you already use or want to consolidate banking, loans, and investing.
-Public if community engagement and alternative assets matter to you.
+SoFi if you're consolidating banking, loans, and investing.
+Public if community and alternative assets appeal to you.

 Verdict: Our Top Picks for Best Investing Apps for Beginners in 2026

 Best Overall: Fidelity — Zero fees, zero minimums, excellent education, scales forever.
-It's not sexy, but it's the right answer.
+Not sexy, but it's the right answer.

 Best Robo-Advisor: Betterment — The most beginner-friendly automation at a fair price.

-Best Free Portfolio Builder: M1 Finance — Customization + automation + no management fee is a rare combo that most people sleep on.
+Best Free Portfolio Builder: M1 Finance — Customization plus automation plus no management fee.
+Most people totally sleep on this one.

-Best for Active Beginners: Webull — More analytical horsepower than anything else at $0.
+Best for Active Beginners: Webull — More analytical horsepower than anything else at zero cost.

-Best for Habit Building: Acorns — But only if you commit to moving on once your balance grows past $2,000.
+Best for Habit Building: Acorns — Only if you move on once your balance grows past $2,000.

-Best All-in-One: SoFi — Especially if you want free CFP access built right in.
+Best All-in-One: SoFi — Especially if free CFP access appeals to you.

 FAQ: Best Investing Apps for Beginners 2026